mfuu/gdb/README.md

 }
 ```

 For more configuration content, please go to [Giscus](https://giscus.app/).

-> Please ensure that your repo has [installed](https://github.com/apps/giscus) the Giscus App.
+Please ensure that your repo has [installed](https://github.com/apps/giscus) the Giscus App.

 ## Deploy

-Automatic synchronization with Gitubb Wokflow, detail in `.github/workflows/discussions.yml`

-> If you have adjusted the category name of the Discussion, please modify the env variable too.
+Automatic synchronization with Gitubb Wokflow, detail in `.github/workflows/discussions.yml`.
+If you have adjusted the category name of the Discussion, please modify the env variable too.

 ## Others

-My blog theme source: [AstroPaper](https://github.com/satnaing/astro-paper), of course, you can freely adjust it to the theme you want.
+My blog theme source: [AstroPaper](https://github.com/satnaing/astro-paper).
+Of course you can freely adjust it to the theme you want.